tatheer-fathima/Zip-Vision/README.md

 # 📦 ZipVision

 📣 ZIP files are everywhere — from code submissions and design assets to research data and cloud backups.
-But in 2025, why are we still **extracting files just to see what’s inside**?
+But in today's fast-moving digital world, why are we still **extracting files just to see what’s inside**?

 With rising security threats, tight deadlines, and the need to move fast, the traditional ZIP workflow is **slow, risky, and inefficient**.